I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 Try to tie your exit intent popup’s design to the rest of your website via at least one feature.
 It could be color, unique and fancy font choice, imagery, a logo, or something else entirely.

-We’ll talk about using Hello Bar to insert images into your exit intent popups later on, but first, I want to impress upon you the importance of quality.
-A low-resolution, poorly composed photograph will turn off visitors no matter how compelling your copywriting is.
+We’ll talk about using Hello Bar to insert images into your exit intent popups later on, but first, we want to impress upon you the importance of quality.
+A low-resolution, poorly composed photograph will turn off visitors, no matter how compelling your copywriting is.

 Stock photographs work fine.
 If you have a pro photographer on site at your business, ask him or her to capture a few frames for use on your website.
 Either way, make sure they’re clear, relevant to the popup’s offer, and pleasant to look at.